BasVerkooijen/cluster-lights-home-assistant/README.md

 2. Copy the folder `clusterlights` to your `custom_components` folder in Home Assistant installation directory

-   *Optional: Create the `custom_components` folder in your Home Assistant configuration directory if you don't have custom components yet:*
+   *❓: Create the `custom_components` folder in your Home Assistant configuration directory if you don't have custom components yet:*

    *`mkdir <path to your config dir>/custom_components`*